grislyeye/grislyeye.com/content/blog/fever-house/fever-house.md

 Has zombie horror reached market saturation?
 Apparently not. *[Fever House](https://www.goodreads.com/book/show/66087060-fever-house)* by Keith Posson is a new entry in the genre.

 The paperback I picked up was an attractive volume.
 The pages have a red coloured edge, and the cover is a lurid picture of a hand, reminiscent of grind house or photocopied flyers.
-Metal.
+Very metal.
 But inside?

 The pitch is zombies but punk.
 It's a noodly affair, switching between the perspectives of an ensemble of sketchy characters.
 We have gangsters, secret government programs, occultists and washed-up rock stars.